tyleha/beneathdata/content/3 - Latitude Data.md

 ### Step 2: Compute your measurement metric

 The raw data for my choropleth should be "number of points in each neighborhood."
-With Pandas, again, _easy_.
+With Pandas, again, it's _easy_.
 (Warning - depending on the size of the `city_points` array, this could take a few minutes.)

 ```python
 def num_of_contained_points(apolygon, city_points):